drewdeponte/git-ps-book/src/tool/command-docs.md

 # Command Docs

-The Git Patch Stack command line tool has integrated help for the command itself as well as all of it's subcomamnds.
+The Git Patch Stack command line tool has integrated help for the command itself as well as all of it's subcommands.

 You can get a full breakdown of all the commands by running